The Polynomial Set Associated with a Fixed Number of Matrix-Matrix Multiplications: Polynomial subsets

 in a complex sense.

-We now present a slightly more general method for evaluating any polynomial in $\pideg{12}$ in four multiplications.
+We now present a slightly more general method for evaluating any polynomial in $\pideg{12}$ with four multiplications.
 The new method does not involve square roots or divisions except for the leading monomial coefficient.
 Consider the evaluation schemes with the following structure

 Suppose $\alpha_0,\ldots,\alpha_{12}$ represent a given polynomial $p(X) = \alpha_0 I + \alpha_1 X + \cdots + \alpha_{12} X^{12} \in \pideg{12}$.
-If we expand the parameterization we obtain a multivariate polynomial system of equations, one for each monomial coefficient in the output polynomial.
-In the terminology of Section~\ref{sec:variety} the system corresponds to considering the $0$th,$\ldots$,$12$th derivatives of the equation $\Phi(A,B,c)(x)=p(x)$ with respect to $x$ evaluated at $x=0$.
-In this case we have $13$ equations in the $13$ variables.
+If we expand the parameterization, we obtain a multivariate polynomial system of equations---one for each monomial coefficient in the output polynomial.
+In the terminology of Section~\ref{sec:variety}, the system corresponds to considering the $0$th,$\ldots$,$12$th derivatives of the equation $\Phi(A,B,c)(x)=p(x)$ with respect to $x$, evaluated at $x=0$.
+In this case, we have $13$ equations in $13$ variables.
 To solve solve this system, we first introduce the auxiliary variables $\beta_{43}= b_{43} + a_{43}$ and $\beta_{42}=b_{42} + a_{42}$.
-This system is explicitly solvable by considering the equations in the output polynomial ordered in descending degree, such that the equation corresponding to $\alpha_{12}$ is treated first.
-The system is in this sense triangular, which was also crucial for the construction in \cite[Section 3]{Sastre:2018:SMARTPOLY}.
-The solution to the system is given by following sequence of equations:
+This system is explicitly solvable by considering the equations in the output polynomial ordered in descending degree, so that the equation corresponding to $\alpha_{12}$ is treated first.
+In this sense, the system is triangular, which was also crucial for the construction in \cite[Section 3]{Sastre:2018:SMARTPOLY}.
+The solution to the system is given by the following sequence of equations:

 With the conditions $c_2 = \alpha_1$, $c_1 = \alpha_0$, $b_{43} = \beta_{43} - a_{43}$ and $b_{42} = \beta_{42} - a_{42}$, we have explicitly computed all variables in \eqref{eq:ABfourmult}.